 7. Program Expenses

-The expenses described below will be supported within the budget limitations.
+The expenses described below will be supported within budget limitations.

-Please note that any costs incurred either before the designated date for starting of the relevant training program, or after March 31, 2016, will NOT be eligible for financial support from these Programs.
+Please note that any costs incurred either before the designated date for starting the relevant training program, or after March 24, 2024 (the scheduled date of returning to Japan), will NOT be eligible for financial support from these Programs.

-(1) Language training expenses (borne by participant)
+1) Language training expenses (borne by participant)

 Three weeks worth of full-time General English courses, academic transcript issuance fees, transportation costs to and from Auckland Airport, 21 nights worth of homestays (including food costs)

 ※All participants in this program must purchase a medical/travel insurance compliant with the New Zealand government's Code of Practice for the Pastoral Care of International Students.
-When paying tuition to the English language school, participants must pay the insurance premiums (50 NZD when there are at least three participants, otherwise 98 NZD) at the same time.
+When paying tuition to the English language school, participants must pay the insurance premiums (63 NZD) at the same time.
 Please see the Appendix 2 for information on the coverage.

 ※All additional expenses of a personal nature related to extracurricular activities besides those mentioned above shall be borne by the participant.

-　(2) (3)追加修正あり_3
+2) Overseas travel Insurance

+Students are required to purchase insurance for study abroad with Disaster and Accident Insurance for Student Education and Research (The purchase procedures must be done under instruction of the university.)

+3) Insurance expenses of the Japanese Council for the Safety of Overseas Students (JCSOS) as risk management measures during the study abroad program.

+4) Exam fees: TOEIC Speaking Test

+Support membership fees (two times: 10,180 yen)

+* Students with a high score will be given a Skill-up Scholarship.

-(2) Transportation costs (partially supported by the University)
+5) Transportation costs (partially supported by the University)

-Partial travel expenses (up to approximately 60,000 JPY) calculated according to the University’s regulation concerning travel expenses (domestic transportation costs and economy class airfare) will be covered.
+Partial travel expenses (55,000 JPY) calculated according to the University’s regulation concerning travel expenses (domestic transportation costs and economy class airfare) will be covered.
 However, this amount may fluctuate due to the number of participants, as the budget for subsidization of transportation costs is limited.

-　(5)～(7)追加あり＿4
+6) Program fees such as excursion at the university

+7) Living expenses (food, souvenir, transportation, etc.)

 8. Amount of Support and Payment